-Wet System is also known as water and hydronic. is compatible with all flooring, whether it’s wood, tile, carpet or stone.
+Wet System is also known as water and hydronic.
+It is compatible with all flooring, whether it’s wood, tile, carpet or stone.
 Underfloor heating uses pipes that run under your floor.
 A pump’s attached to these pipes.
 The pump circulates hot water heated by your boiler around the pipes heating your room.
-A thermostat’s connected to the system so room temperature’s controlled.
+A thermostat’s connected to the system, so room temperature’s controlled.
 Room by room if required

 Wet underfloor heating systems run under concrete and screed floors.
 Also between joists and suspended floors or over the top of existing flooring.

 Pipes under concrete or screeded floors sit on top of Celotex insulation.
 Held in place by staples or a purpose-built clip system.
 The floor’s screeded.
 The pipes sit inside the screed, heating your room.
 Running underfloor heating between joists ensures you don’t increase floor thickness.
 This can be a bonus in homes with low ceilings where increased floor height is undesirable.

-When wet underfloor heating has to placed over existing floors there are two options.
+When wet underfloor heating has to placed over existing floors, there are two options.
 Floating floor panels made from XPS insulation.
 Featuring a covering of aluminium foil.
 The pipe’s fitted into pre-existing grooves, built into the boards.
 Floating floor panels are best used when laminate flooring’s used.
-For tiled/stone flooring we use solid floor panels.
-Which are compatible with adhesives and tiles.
+We use solid floor panels for tiled/stone flooring, which are compatible with adhesives and tiles.